-"At school, there is no problem but you will be here all alone an awful lot of time," said her mother, now worrying about her only girl.
+"At school, there will be no problem but you will be here all alone an awful lot of time if I take a job too," said her mother, now worrying about her only girl.

-"I'll take some cheap club activity.
-I'll get home late, like you.
+"I'll take some club activity.
+I'll get home later, like you.
 Besides, there is a lot to do around the house right now."

 "Well, if you're sure…"

 An outside observer would probably ask himself if the role were not switched by that time lapse too.